apache/paimon/docs/content/primary-key-table/deletion-vectors.md

 ## Limitation

-- Only primary key table supports this feature.
 - `changelog-producer` needs to be `none` or `lookup`.
 - `changelog-producer.lookup-wait` can't be `false`.
 - `merge-engine` can't be `first-row`, because the read of first-row is already no merging, deletion vectors are not needed.